Jrotenberger/CBIRAutomation/README.md

  - Forcefully_Delete_Path_Or_File deletes a path or file aggresively, kills running processes if necessary.

- - Get_User_Accounts Runs a light freeware process on a windows machine and returns an HTML logfile of all acounts on an endpoint.
+ - Get_User_Accounts runs a light freeware process on a windows machine and returns an HTML logfile of all acounts on an endpoint.

- - List_All_Sensors Generates a list of all sensors the CB server has seen, and provides basic details about each.
+ - List_All_Sensors generates a list of all sensors the CB server has seen, and provides basic details about each.